dugoh/nullmodem/README.md

 - a 4k buffer is allocated for each virtual COM port (when opened).
 This may be a bit large.
 - The timer that is used to emulate the line speed fires 20 times per second, even when no port is open (although it does not do much apart from checking every port whether it is open).
   This may put an unnecessary load on the system.
-However, I have found this not to be a problem.

 Installation:

 Just unpack the tarball somewhere and run make in the nullmodem directory.
-You will need to have the "kernel-headers" package installed to compile the module.
+You will need to have "linux-headers" (>3.2) installed to compile the module.
-I included a small shell script, called "reload", that (re-)loads the module and sets permissions of the /dev/nmp* devices.
+A small shell script, called "reload", (re-)loads the module and sets permissions of the /dev/nmp* devices.

 Tweaking:

 There are a few defines that can be tweaked:
 - NULLMODEM_PAIRS: This defines how many virtual com port pairs will be created when the module is loaded.
-  Currently, there will be 4 pairs created (8 devices).
+  Currently, there will be 2 pairs created (4 devices).
 - TIMER_INTERVAL: This determines the interval at which the timer fires.
   If you slow the timer down, more data will need to be transfered at each timer tick.
   Make sure the buffers are large enough.
 The timer rate and the highest baud rate determine the needed buffer size.